biermanr/Download_SRA_FASTQ_Benchmarks/README.md

 ## TODOs
 - MAKE THE GRAPH VIEW UPDATE AUTOMATICALLY
 - Write up a discussion of learnings
-- Create a github pages as well as the README?

 ## Table of timings in seconds
 Timing for getting paired end fastq's for